-The summary risk factors set forth below are the principal risks that we believe are material to our investors and a reader should carefully consider them.
-The following is a summary of the principal risks and uncertainties; however, there are additional risk and uncertainties described this "Risk factors" section.
-This summary does not address every aspect of our risks factors, all of the risks that we face, or other factors not presently known to us or that we currently believe are immaterial.
+The following is a summary of the principal risks and uncertainties described in more detail in this Quarterly Report on Form 10-Q; however, there are additional risk and uncertainties described this "Risk factors" section.
+This summary does not address every aspect of our risk factors, all of the risks that we face, or other factors not presently known to us or that we currently believe are immaterial.